HumanCellAtlas/logs/README.md

 First define all required variables in the `environment` file.

-Then, install necessary packages with `make install`.
+Then, set up the dev environment with `make dev`.

+Make sure to specify `GOOGLE_APPLICATION_CREDENTIALS` with _non-privileged_ test credentials.

 ## Testing